haier3star/GammaTicker/README.md

 # GammaTicker
-This is my First Gib Repos
+This is my First Git Repos